 The Elizabethan Gardens are also available nearby to the above attractions.
 There you can see the site where the Roanoke Colony landed and the oldest Live Oak believed to have been there when the Roanoke settlers arrived in 1595.

 There are also water parks, huge shopping malls and all in one state.
 As you can see there are so many things to do and see in North Carolina.
-I haven’t even mentioned the wonderful sunrises and sunsets at the beaches.

 Can you tell I love my second home state?